jk2pr/jk2pr/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Android using Kotlin and Flutter
+Android using Kotlin
 - 🌱 I’m currently learning ...
-Kotlin Coroutine and Flow
+Kotlin Coroutine/Flow
 - 🤔 I’m looking for help with ...
-Kotlin Flow
+Backend development using KTOR
 - 💬 Ask me about ...
 Android/Kotlin
 - 📫 [Click here to reach me](https://medium.com/@jk2pr)
 - <a href="https://www.linkedin.com/in/jitendraprajapati/" rel="nofollow noreferrer">